Childhood Cancer Survivors

 How is the St. Baldrick’s Foundation helping survivors?

-To address the unique issues of childhood cancer survivors, one of St. Baldrick’s research priorities focuses on survivorship, and more than 60 institutions have received funding in this area.
-Some of this work includes both prevention (reducing late effects by changing current therapies) and intervention (treating patients who already have late effects).
+To address the unique issues of childhood cancer survivors, one of St. Baldrick’s research priorities focuses on survivorship.
+Over $20 million in grants have been awarded to more than 70 institutions specifically for this purpose.
+This work includes both prevention (reducing late effects by changing current therapies) and intervention (treating patients who already have late effects).

 For instance, an infrastructure grant, funded in part by the St. Baldrick’s Foundation, has helped Dr. John Gates establish a Long Term Survivorship Program at his institution that aims to meet the medical and psychological needs of survivors:

 Some centers follow patients for life, others have transition programs where childhood cancer survivors who are now adults can be followed in adult-centered programs that focus on childhood cancer survivor health risks.
-For survivors, finding a center that can provide individualized, risk-based survivorship care has become easier, but it is up to the survivors to take that first step and contact the center to establish care!
+For survivors, finding a center that can provide individualized, risk-based survivorship care has become easier, but survivors must take that first step and contact the center to establish care!